o19s/splainer/README.md

 ### Docker Extras
 * `docker-compose.override.yml.example` can be copied to `docker-compose.override.yml` and use it to override environment variables or work with [`splainer-search`](https://github.com/o19s/splainer-search) JS library.
 Example is included.

+### Testing Notes

+* Unit tests are written using Karma.

+* The `./tests/splainer_test_links.html` file is a list of links that invoke Splainer, both the local version and the deployed version against Solr and Elasticsearch, and is a great test to make sure the behavior hasn't reverted.
+Use this to make sure existing links still work!

 ## Who?

 Created by [OpenSource Connections](http://opensourceconnections.com)